sirosen/globus-sdk-python/docs/services/gcs.rst

 Client Errors
 -------------

+.. currentmodule:: globus_sdk

-When an error occurs, a ``GCSClient`` will raise this specialized type of error, rather than a generic ``GlobusAPIError``.
+When an error occurs, a :class:`GCSClient` will raise this specialized type of error, rather than a generic :class:`GlobusAPIError`.

-.. autoclass:: globus_sdk.GCSAPIError
+.. autoclass:: GCSAPIError
    :members:
    :show-inheritance: